Marine Biological Laboratory

-The Marine Biological Laboratory (MBL) is an academic research center for biological and environmental sciences at the University of Chicago.
-The center is located in Woods Hole, Massachusetts.
+The Marine Biological Laboratory (MBL) is a research institution for biological and environmental sciences in Woods Hole, Massachusetts, United States.

 MBL was founded in 1888 as a private, nonprofit institution.
-It was acquired by the University of Chicago on July 1, 2013.
+It was overseen by the University of Chicago from July 1, 2013, and returned to independent status on July 1, 2026.
 As of 2024, 63 Nobel Prize winners have been affiliated with MBL as students, faculty members, or researchers.
 In addition, since 1960, there have been 137 Howard Hughes Medical Institute investigators, early career scientists, international researchers, and professors; 319 members of the National Academy of Sciences; and 260 Members of the American Academy of Arts and Sciences who have been affiliated with the lab.

 History

 19th century

 The Marine Biological Laboratory grew from the vision of several Bostonians and Spencer Fullerton Baird, the United States' first Fish Commissioner (a government official concerned with the use of fisheries).
 Baird had set up a United States Fish Commission research station in Woods Hole in 1882, and had ambitions to expand it into a major laboratory.
 He invited Alpheus Hyatt to move his marine biology laboratory and school which he had founded at the Norwood-Hyatt House in Annisquam, Massachusetts, to Woods Hole.
 Inspired by Harvard biologist Louis Agassiz's short-lived experimental summer school, the Anderson School of Natural History on Penikese Island, off the coast of Woods Hole, Hyatt accepted the offer.
 With $10,000 raised by the Woman's Education Association of Boston and the Boston Society of Natural History, land was purchased, a building was erected, and the MBL was incorporated with Hyatt as the first president of the board of trustees.
 The Fish Commission supplied crucial support, including marine organisms and running sea water.